Discovering Queen Anne’s County, Maryland

 Hungry for seafood?
 There are plenty of great seafood restaurants in Queen Anne’s County!
 In Stevensville, check out Rustico Italian Restaurant & Bar for a great selection of wines and a gorgeous setting.
 I recommend their Bruschetta with fresh basil, garlic, and Roma tomatoes, as well as the Calamari Fritti, served with pesto aioli.
 Yum!

 In Grasonville, dine at the Bridges Restaurant on Kent Narrows.
 This newer casual eatery has outdoor dining with amazing waterfront views and the best sunsets maybe in the whole United States.
 Bridge’s top quality ingredients create some wonderful dishes.
 Bridges showcase the best of the Chesapeake Bay, so opt for entrées with Rockfish, Swordfish, Atlantic Salmon, and of course Crab Cakes.
 This restaurant can be accessed by car or boat.
 Bridges feature live entertainment bar side on the weekends.

 An affordable and comfortable place to stay during your trip to Queen Anne’s County is the Holiday Inn Express Kent Island in Grasonville.
 It is clean, has comfortable triple-sheeted beds, nice views, an indoor pool, and free Wi-Fi.
 Best of all, breakfast is included.
 A delicious breakfast.
 For a more luxurious stay, try the historic Kent Manor Inn, dating back to the 1820’s.

 Another area favorite is the Queenstown Premium Outlet, featuring over 65 stores.
 Stop by to snag deals from Tommy Bahama, Merrell, Gymboree, and Columbia.
 There are many antique shops in the area, too.
-For travelers wanting for a more unique experience, try a balloon ride or birdwatching.
+For travelers wanting a more unique experience, try a balloon ride or birdwatching.